exercism/docs/building/tracks/stories/properties.weighing-machine.md

 ## Story

-In this exercise you'll be modelling a weighing machine.
+In this exercise you'll be modeling a weighing machine.

 The weight can be set and retrieved in pounds or kilograms and cannot be negative.